BitcoinDesign/Guide/guide/payments/send.md

    layout = "float-right-desktop"
 %}

-Once you have gotten the address, it needs to be inputted on the "create transaction" interface.
+Once you have gotten the address, its time to enter the payment details.
 Bitcoin transactions are irreversible so both the sender and receiver should take great care in correctly sharing and inputting addresses.

-Upon address input, the user should be clearly informed if the address is valid or not.
-If the address is not valid, or incompatible with the current application, sending should be disabled.
+Once inputted, the user should be clearly informed if the address is valid or not.
+If the address is not valid, or incompatible with the wallet, sending should be disabled.

 **QR Code** -- Once the camera detects a valid address in the QR Code, it can be automatically inputted.
 The user will need to grant access your application to be able to scan QR Codes.

 **Copy Paste** -- When the sender receives the address in text format they would need to paste in the address.
 Your application can detect a valid address in the clipboard and prompt the user to press a button to paste.
+While most platforms allow applications to read the contents of the device's clipboard which enable convenient copy/paste prompts.
+Some users may perceive it as a privacy infringement.
+You may want to consider giving them an option to disable such automatic reading of the clipboard contents.

 </div>

 **Do's**